DAL

 Caleb Martin

-Martin produces at an below average rate for a 15-minute workload.
+Martin produces at an poor rate for a 15-minute workload.

 Every stat, every credit, every cost — per game average